anmarkoulis/event-sourcing/docs/presentation/presentation.md

 <!--
 Now that we understand all the building blocks, here's how everything connects in a real-world example.
 The diagram shows two distinct paths:

 **Command Path (Write)**: User makes an API call to change password.
 This goes to our FastAPI command endpoint, which creates a ChangePasswordCommand and passes it to the command handler.
-The command handler loads all events for this user from the event store, creates a UserAggregate, and replays all events to rebuild the current state.
-Then it calls the domain method change_password, which validates business rules and generates new events.
-These new events are stored in the event store and dispatched to the event handler.
-The event handler maps the event type to Celery tasks and sends them to the message queue.
-Celery workers pick up these tasks and call the appropriate projections.
-The projections update the read models with the new data.
+The command handler is the orchestrator of the process - it retrieves all previous events for this user from the event store, creates a UserAggregate, and passes all those events to the aggregate so it can rebuild its current state.
+Then it calls the aggregate's business method change_password, which validates business rules and generates new events.
+These new events are stored in the event store and dispatched to the event bus.
+The event handler then processes these events and updates the read models.

-**Query Path (Read)**: When another user makes a query API call to get user data, it goes to our FastAPI query endpoint, which uses the query handler to fetch data directly from the read models - the same data that was just updated by the projections.
+**Query Path (Read)**: When another user makes a query API call to get user data, it goes to our FastAPI query endpoint, which uses the query handler to fetch data directly from the read models - the same data that was just updated by the event processing.

 This is CQRS in action - commands go through the full event sourcing pipeline, queries read directly from optimized read models.
 Same API entry point, completely different paths.
 -->